buildwithnocodeai/Chatgptdeveloper/QWEN/day1/QWEN.md

 - **Modern Design**: Clean, minimalist design with ample white space and responsive layout.
 - **User Authentication**: Sign up and log in functionality with JWT tokens.
 - **Contact Forms**: Integrated contact forms with server-side handling.
-- **Payment Integration**: Stripe payment gateway integration for processing payments.
+- **Payment Integration**: Razorpay payment gateway integration for processing payments (popular in India and other regions).
 - **Responsive**: Fully responsive design that works on all device sizes.

 ## Company Identity